awsdocs/amazon-fsx-lustre-user-guide/doc_source/getting-started.md

 + An AWS account with the permissions necessary to create an Amazon FSx for Lustre file system and an Amazon EC2 instance\.
 For more information, see [Setting Up](setting-up.md)\.
 + An Amazon EC2 instance running a supported Linux release in your virtual private cloud \(VPC\) based on the Amazon VPC service\.
 The Lustre client supports Amazon Linux, Amazon Linux 2, CentOS 7\.5, RedHat 7\.5, SUSE Linux 12 SP3, and Ubuntu 16\.04\.
 For this getting started exercise, we recommend CentOS 7\.5, which is available in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07DPPMZ6R?qid=1551900841128&sr=0-1&ref_=srh_res_product_title)\.
 When creating your Amazon EC2 instance for this getting started exercise, keep the following in mind:
   + We recommend that you create your instance in your default VPC\.
-  + Verify that an inbound rule exists for the security group you're using with the following values\.
+  + Verify that an inbound rule exists for the security group you're using with the following values to allow inbound traffic from your Amazon FSx file system\.
     + **Type:** TCP
     + **Protocol:** 6
     + **Port Range:** 988